ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer. To see other pages, use the menu.

 Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and palliative care options.
 And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it can be addressed as quickly as possible.
 Learn more about palliative care.

-Your health care team may recommend a treatment plan that includes a combination of surgery, radiation, and chemotherapy.
+Your treatment plan may include a combination of surgery, radiation therapy, chemotherapy, and targeted therapy.
 Sometimes, when thymoma is metastatic and growing very slowly, your health care team may recommend no treatment for a period of time.
-However, when thymoma has spread to another location in the body, it is unlikely that any of the treatments will make the cancer go away forever.
-Palliative care is also important to help relieve symptoms and side effects.
+You will be closely monitored during this time.
+When thymoma has spread to another location in the body, it is unlikely that any of the treatments will make the cancer go away forever.
+Palliative care will also be important to help relieve symptoms and side effects.

 For most patients, a diagnosis of metastatic cancer is very stressful and, at times, difficult to bear.
 Patients and their families are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other patients, including through a support group.